BRITE-REU/programming-workshops/source/workshops/07_posters/Posters.rst

 	- **Title**
 	- **Authors**
 	- **Affiliations of Authors**
-		- Yours should be your school and
-			Boston University Bioinformatics BRITE REU Program, Summer 2018
+		- Yours should be your school and "Boston University Bioinformatics BRITE REU Program, Summer 2018"
 	- **Abstract**
 	- **Text for**
 		- Motivation and Background